 People are also interested in trying recipes from a chef or baker they follow on social media.
 When they trust someone and their recipes, they’re likely to go back to that person’s blog time and time again.

-I never thought I’d say this, but my biggest (consistent) revenue stream is from my blog.
+I never thought I’d say this, but my biggest (and most consistent) revenue stream is from my blog.
+It alone makes more than 3x my corporate salary.
 It wasn’t always like that though!

 Blogging is super time consuming.
-I had a hard time dedicating time to my blog when I was still working full-time.
-At that time, I had to dedicate all my remaining energy into baking, content-creation and video editing.
+I had a hard time prioritizing my blog when I was still working full-time.
+Back then I had to dedicate all my remaining energy to baking, content-creation, and video editing.

-I love blogging, because I have control over it.
-While Google can change its algorithm and affect my SEO traffic, it’s still a reliable monthly income that I am able to generate on my own.
+I love blogging because I have control over it.
+While Google can change its algorithm and affect my SEO traffic, it’s still a reliable monthly income stream that I am able to generate on my own.

-It isn’t like relying on brands to come to me for a partnership, or nervously waiting to see if a company wants to renew a long-term contract.
+It isn’t like relying on brands to come to me for a partnership or waiting to see if a company wants to renew a long-term contract.

 Different Traffic Sources

-- Roughly 15% of my blog traffic comes from people directly typing in chelsweets.com, or returning to blog posts they’ve bookmarked.
+- Roughly 20% is from from people directly typing in chelsweets.com or returning to blog posts they’ve bookmarked.

-- About 25% of my blog traffic is driven from my social channels (Facebook, YouTube, Pinterest, and Instagram).
+- About 20% is driven from my social channels (Facebook, YouTube, Pinterest, and Instagram).

 - The remaining 60% of my views come organically from search.

-Clearly it’s important to make your blog SEO (search engine optimization) friendly.
-From picking the right keyword, to tagging photos correctly, to adding meta descriptions, there’s a lot to it.
+Clearly, it’s important to make your blog SEO (search engine optimization) friendly.
+From researching and picking the right keyword (I use KeySearch for this), to tagging photos correctly, to adding meta descriptions, there’s a lot to it.

-I also work hard to create and share engaging videos that make people want to head to my blog.
-My hope is that they’ll be inspired to try making a new cake flavor, or tackle a new decorating style.
+I also work hard to create and share engaging videos that make people want to head to my blog and try my recipes.
+My hope is that they’ll be inspired to make a new cake flavor or tackle a new decorating style.

-It took me a long time to learn how to properly write blog posts, and I’m definitely still working on it.
+It took me a long time to learn how to strategically write blog posts, and it’s always a work in progress.

 But it’s hard to make any real money through AdSense, even if you do have decent traffic.